vtexdocs/help-center-content/docs/faq/en/nao-encontro-uma-colecao-o-que-fazer.md

 ---
-title: I can't find a collection.
-What do I do?
+title: 'I can't find a collection.
+What do I do?'
 id: 4jqVY2ilvOQYwmuOY0sAyk
 status: PUBLISHED
 createdAt: 2018-01-24T18:25:15.475Z